bookofproofs/bookofproofs.github.io/_sources/history/19th-century/martin-lajos.md

 **Lajos Martin**  was a Hungarian mathematician and engineer best known for his works in transportation and aerodynamics.

 ### Mathematical Profile (Excerpt):
-* Lajos was the seventh of his parents' children.
 * The years during which Martin was growing up in Buda were ones during which the three towns developed rapidly with the building of town houses, palaces, public buildings and churches.
 * It was a time of optimism with the setting up of the Hungarian Academy of Sciences in Pest just two years before Martin was born.
 * It was at this university in Pest (known as the Loránd Eötvös University since 1949) that Martin studied, taking courses in the faculty of Arts in his first two years of study.